blackbird71SR/Hello-World/README.md

 - [x] **Matlab**

+- [x] **Mel**
+The Maya Embedded Language (MEL) is a scripting language used to simplify tasks in Autodesk's 3D Graphics Software Maya.
+Most tasks that can be achieved through Maya's GUI can be achieved with MEL, as well as certain tasks that are not available from the GUI.
+MEL offers a method of speeding up complicated or repetitive tasks, as well as allowing users to redistribute a specific set of commands to others that may find it useful.

 - [x] **Nim**

 Nim is a systems and applications programming language.
 Statically typed and compiled, it provides unparalleled performance in an elegant package.